2.0 Who Must Complete Form I-9

 You must complete Form I-9 each time you hire any person to perform labor or services in the United States in return for wages or other remuneration.
 Remuneration is anything of value given in exchange for labor or services, including food and lodging.
 The requirement to complete Form I-9 applies to new employees hired in the United States after Nov.
 6, 1986, as well as new employees hired in the Commonwealth of the Northern Mariana Islands (CNMI) on or after Nov.
 28, 2009.

-Ensure the employee completes Section 1 of Form I-9 at the time of hire.
+Ensure the employee receives the instructions electronically or in print and completes Section 1 of Form I-9 at the time of hire.
 “Hire” means the beginning of employment in exchange for wages or other remuneration.
 The time of hire is noted on the form as the first day of employment.
-Employees may complete Section 1 before the time of hire, but not before the employer extends the job offer and the employee accepts.
-Review the employee’s document(s) and fully complete Section 2 within three business days of the hire.
+Employees may complete Section 1 before the time of hire, but not before the employer extends the job oﬀer and the employee accepts it.
+You may review the employee’s document(s) and fully complete Section 2 at any time from the date the employee accepts the job offer and completes Section 1 to within three business days from the date of hire.
 For example, if the employee begins employment on Monday, you must complete Section 2 by Thursday.

-You may designate, hire, or contract with any person you choose to complete, update or make corrections to Section 2 or 3 on your behalf.
+You may designate, hire, or contract with any person you choose to complete, update or make corrections to Section 2 or Supplement B, Reverification and Rehire, on your behalf, such as a member of the general public, personnel officers, foremen, agents, or notaries public.
 This person is known as your authorized representative.
-The authorized representative must perform all the employer duties described in this handbook, and complete, sign and date Section 2 or 3 on your behalf.
-You are liable for any violations in connection with the form or the verification process, including any violations of the employer sanctions laws, committed by your authorized representative.
+The authorized representative must perform all the employer duties described in the instructions and this handbook, and complete, sign and date Section 2 or Supplement B, Reverification and Rehire, on your behalf.
+You are liable for any violations in connection with the form or the verification process, including any violations committed by the authorized representative acting on your behalf.

 Employees cannot act as authorized representatives for their own Form I-9.
-Therefore, employees cannot complete, update or make corrections to Section 2 or 3 for themselves or attest to the authenticity of the documentation they present.
+Therefore, employees cannot complete, update, or make corrections to Section 2 or Supplement B, Reverification and Rehire for themselves or attest to the authenticity of the documentation they present.